Storage¶

 files important for setting up user shell environment and secure shell

 connections.
-Do not remove any .bash* files or the .ssh directory or
+Do not remove the ~/.bashrc

 The first rule of using the home directory is to not use it for reading or writing data files in any analyses run on HiPerGator.
 It is permissible to keep software builds, conda environments, text documents, and valuable scripts in $HOME as it is somewhat protected by daily snapshots.